valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

   More information on how to enable and use this can be found [here](/using-valtimo/ui/settings.md#compact-mode)

+* **FormIO Sandbox**

+  When editing at form, under form management, now a FormIO Sandbox is used.
+The Sandbox allows for editing forms via the UI as well as through a JSON.
+The Output tab also showcases how the form displays and what it can output when filling in the form.

 ## Bugfixes

 The following bugs were fixed: